FOREX -Dollar surge cools, eyes on Yellen, inflation

 profit-taking by those who bought the dollar earlier in the

-The yen was roughly flat on the day after a BOJ meeting gave
+The yen was up around a quarter of a percent on the day as

 The dollar traded half a percent lower against the euro at